GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/shared-storage/index.md

 *  The [Shared Storage proposal](https://github.com/WICG/shared-storage)
    has entered [public discussion](https://github.com/WICG/shared-storage/issues).
+*  The API is available in the [Privacy Sandbox unified origin trial](/blog/expanding-privacy-sandbox-testing/) on Chrome Canary/Dev/Beta M105 or later.
 *  Only the URL Selection (`selectURL`) output gate is available for testing at the moment.
 Support for the Private Aggregation API will come soon.
-*  The API is available for [Privacy Sandbox unified origin trial](/blog/expanding-privacy-sandbox-testing/) on Chrome Canary/Dev/Beta M105 or later.
 *  You can also [locally test the API with a flag](#try-the-shared-storage-api) on Chrome M104 or later.
 *  [The Privacy Sandbox timeline](http://privacysandbox.com/timeline)
    provides implementation timings for the Shared Storage API and other